Camille Jenatzy: Record setting

-On 17 January 1899 at Achères, Yvelines near Paris, France, he reached the speed of 66.66 km/h over the kilometer, driving a CGA Dogcart.
+On 17 January 1899 at Achères, Yvelines near Paris, France, he reached the speed of 66.66 km/h over one kilometre, driving a CGA Dogcart.
 That same day, the record was broken by Gaston de Chasseloup-Laubat, topped on 27 January 1899 when Jenatzy achieved 80.35 km/h.
 This record was again broken by Chasseloup-Laubat, who applied rudimentary streamlining to his Jeantaud.
 Jenatzy replied with his third land speed record on 29 April 1899, reaching 105.88 km/h in the electric CITA Nº 25 La Jamais Contente, the first purpose-designed land speed racer, and the first record over 100 km/h.
 In 1902, he lost the land speed record to Léon Serpollet.

 Jenatzy won the 1903 Gordon Bennet Cup in Athy, Ireland, at the wheel of a Mercedes.
 Auto racing was a deadly sport at the time and at some point Jenatzy predicted he would die in a Mercedes.